jrmeyerhofer/LITA2017/Lesson_3/README.md

      .alert('You clicked the button!');
 }
 ```
 5. Save and name your script. *[Remember you may have to authorize your script.](../authorize.md)* This code will add a custom menu to our sheet with a menu item and a sub-menu.
-You can see where it designates the name and then the function that will run when that menu is clicked.
+You can see where it designates the name and the function that will run when that menu is clicked.
 6. Manually run the onOpen() function. *Note: onOpen() is a special function called a simple trigger and will normally run when a user opens a spreadsheet, document, or form.* If you look at your sheet, you will now have a new menu.<br /><br />
 ![Image of Menu](custom_menu.png)
 7. Click on one of the menus and it will run the appropriate function - *menuOne() or menuTwo()*:<br /><br />